Bin Tagging Program

 The Program can provide both incentives and enforcement options to encourage appropriate disposal practice.
 Enforcement occurs at the end of the bin tagging period and is only used in circumstances where bins are severely contaminated.

-Benefits of the Bin Tagging Program
+Expression of Interest: WasteSorted Bin Tagging Program

 Program Guidelines